List of commercial failures in video and arcade games: Mario & Luigi: Bowser's Inside Story + Bowser Jr.'s Journey

 After the success of Mario & Luigi: Superstar Saga + Bowser's Minions, a remake of the first game in the Mario & Luigi series in 2017, Nintendo announced a remake of Mario & Luigi: Bowser's Inside Story in March 2018 in a similar vein of the previous remake with improved visuals, a remastered soundtrack, and an additional story in Bowser Jr.'s Journey.
 Upon release in January 2019, the game was a critical success though it got slightly worse reviews than the original.
 However, the game was a commercial failure, selling under 9,500 copies in its first week in Japan.
 Famitsu reported that the game had a lifetime total of 34,523 copies, making it one of the worst-selling Mario games since the Virtual Boy.
 The game's failure was attributed to being one of the last games on the Nintendo 3DS, with the Nintendo Switch having already been out for nearly two years.
 The game has also been credited with resulting in the bankruptcy of series developer AlphaDream.
 The next installment, Mario & Luigi: Brothership, was released in 2024, with some former AlphaDream employees having worked on the title.

+Marvel's Avengers

+Published by Square Enix and developed by Crystal Dynamics, the action-adventure game failed to sustain its player base as a live-service title.
+Despite strong initial sales and a high-profile intellectual property, the game was criticized for a repetitive endgame loop, technical bugs, and a lack of compelling content updates.
+Square Enix later revealed that the game's initial sales had failed to recover its high development costs, contributing to a $63 million loss for the company's digital entertainment segment in that quarter.
+Support officially ended in September 2023, and the game was delisted from digital storefronts.